 - List out the types of cyber attackers

 1) What is Cyber Security?

-Cyber security is the process of protection of hardware, software and data from the hackers.
+Cyber security is the process of protecting hardware, software and data from hackers.
 The primary purpose of implementing these cyber security techniques is to protect against different cyberattacks such as changing, accessing or destroying sensitive data.